Tere-Parra/Finding-genes-that-may-be-involved-in-pancreatic-cancer-patient-survival/README.md

 Here, I use the TCGA-PADD project.
 This project has 185 cases with 19,556 genes.
 We have different metadata available.
 We are going to focus only on dead and live patients.
 We are conducting a Differential Expression Analysis of pancreatic cancer to find differential dead and live genes.

-1. Downloading data
+** 1. Downloading data **

 TCGA-bio links have their codes and structure.
 Here, I combined edgeR and limma to perform a DEG analysis.
 We downloaded the data with query.raw.

-The function query.raw has different options as data.category, data.type, and workflow.
-We choose "Transcriptome Profiling", but this project has "Simple Nucleotide Variation", "mi RNA profile", and more.
-To consult the available data: ([https://portal.gdc.cancer.gov/projects/TCGA-PAAD])
+The function query.raw has different options as data.category, data.type, and worflow.type (counts data).
+We choose "Transcriptome Profiling", but this project has different data.category such as: "Simple Nucleotide Variation", "mi RNA profile", and more.
+To consult the available data: ([https://portal.gdc.cancer.gov/projects/TCGA-PAAD]) .
+Data.Type is the quantification form. workflow.type has the available software counts data.

  ``` R
 #Project Name